realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Getting_Interviews_through_Networking.md

 ### Preliminary interview

 In most cases, the first step in the interview process is a preliminary interview—sometimes called a screening.
 This usually involves a conversation with a recruiter over the phone, in person, or on a video call.

+The preliminary interview is typically shorter than a regular interview and might only last 20 or 30 minutes.
+The recruiter will share information about the company and the job opening.
+Then they’ll ask you questions to help them get to know you better and understand your experience and skills.
+The recruiter will also hold time for you to ask questions about the job.
+It’s a good idea to have questions prepared beforehand since asking questions helps demonstrate your interest in the position.
+You might also think of more questions to ask during the interview.